 Medienweite: Your argumentation is comprehensible.
 In particular, the fast search impresses.
 How exactly do users who use Benno MailArchiv save time and resources?

-Ansgar Licher: The key to the efficiency increase that we achieve with our customers is naturally not only in the fast search.
-Specifically, the user saves time twice with Benno MailArchiv: The first time when filing emails and the second time when searching.
+Ansgar Licher: The key for the efficiency increase that we achieve with our customers lies, of course, not only in the fast search.
+Specifically, the user saves time twice with Benno MailArchiv: the first time when filing the e‑mails and the second time when searching.

-Medienweite: Can you explain the efficiency of Benno MailArchiv using a concrete example?
+Medienweite: Can you explain the efficiency of Benno MailArchiv with a concrete example?

 Ansgar Licher: If we look at today's world of e-mail clients such as Outlook, Thunderbird & Co., we find that users store their emails in (over time) increasingly larger folder trees and manage them.
 For each topic or project, etc., folders are created and